gwtboot/gwt-boot-samples/README.md

    </build>
 ```

-Add Sonatype Snapshots repository by extending or creating `<repositories>` section since the `gwtboot-modules` are not released yet, so the example needs to access the SNAPSHOT version of `gwtboot-modules`.
+*If you are using the SNAPSHOT version of the starter* you need to add Sonatype Snapshots repository by extending or creating `<repositories>` section since the `gwtboot-modules` are not released yet, so the example needs to access the SNAPSHOT version of `gwtboot-modules`.

 ```xml
    <repositories>